Spelt/Frost-Glass/README.md

-#Frost Glass Control
+#Delphi Frost Glass Control

 A little pet project ;-)

-It's a frost glass (blur+background coloring) Firemonkey component for use with all Firemonkey platforms.
+It's a frost glass (blur+background coloring) Delphi Firemonkey component for use with all Firemonkey platforms.
 This component is just like the IOS 8/10 popup sound control and IOS Control Centre (bottom slide up) but with a bonus: you can give it a nice background color tint.
+I tested it on Delphi Berlin 10.1 update 2.

 ### About the project